-The instructions cover the operation of all pull-thru reclaimers and the installation of the dust collector.
+1.1.1 These instructions cover setup, operation, maintenance, troubleshooting, optional accessories, and replacement parts for BNP-6012 and 7012 series pressure blast cabinets.
+The instructions cover the operation of all pull-thru reclaimers and basic installation of the dust collector.
 One of the following supplemental manuals is provided with the dust collector.
-Refer to the appropriate manual for operation and maintenance of the collector.
+Refer to the appropriate manual for specific installation, operation, and maintenance of the dust collector.

-• CDC-1 Dust Collectors, manual stock no 28225 • RPC-2 Dust Collector, manual stock no 22788 • RPH Dust Collectors, manual stock no 21449
+CDC-1 Dust Collectors, manual stock no. ..
+28225 RPC-2 Dust Collector, manual stock no. .....
+22788

+RPH Dust Collectors, manual stock no. ......
+21449

-A separate operations manual stock no. 31199 is provided for the GritWizard Media Metering Valve.
+A separate operations manual stock no. 31199 is provided for the GritWizardTM Media Metering Valve.